"What is Populism", by Jan-Werner Müller

 Some see popularism as a “necessary corrective” in democracies.
 But Müller instead considers populists a danger to democracy.
 And the response to populism cannot be to shut populists out of the debate, but the answer itself must be democratic.

 He also offers an interesting discussion of the normative status of pluralism which he thinks is not a first-order normative value such as freedom or equality.
 Instead it follows from the freedom and equality of a diverse people that their different views must be respected.

-My favorite quote from the book is this (in German):
+My favorite quote from the book is this (in my crude translation):1

 In einer Zeit der Globalisierung – sprich: durchlässiger oder gar verwischender Grenzen – suggerieren die Populisten mit ihrem “Wir” eindeutige Zugehörigkeit und klare Grenzen (“unser Abendland”) – und alle “wahren” Deutschen wissen dann schon, was gemeint ist.)
 Die Demokratie tut sich hingegen mit Eindeutigkeiten schwer, und zwar ganz unabhängig von der Globalisierung.
 Genauer gesagt: Sie kann Grenzen gar nicht demokratisch begründen.
 Denn um die Grenzen durch den Demos zu bestimmen, müsste man ja schon wissen, wer das entscheidungsberechtigte Volk ist – und genau das war die Frage. (p21-22)